charles-adedotun/n8n-docker-postgres/README.md

 - Create a manual backup before retrying
 - Check compatibility between n8n version and PostgreSQL version
 - View the update log for specific errors

+## Final Notes

+This setup provides a robust n8n environment on your local machine, with all the tools needed for backup, recovery, and maintenance.
+If you encounter any issues not covered by the troubleshooting section, check the n8n documentation or community forums for additional support.